marlonajgayle/Net5WebTemplate/Net5WebTemplate.Persistence/README.md

 ﻿# Persistence Layer
 The persistence layer is responsible for defining and managing interactions with a database or datastore.

+## Performance Considerations
+Database perfromance is a large and complext topic as such please make reference to EF Core documentation to ensure the best performance can be achieved and avoid common pitfalls.
+Please see [EF Core Performance](https://docs.microsoft.com/en-US/ef/core/performance)

 Entity Framework Core CLI tools manage database migrations.

 ## Installing tools